christianareas/resume/README.md

 You can also introduce your AI model to Christian’s resume.

-To learn more, see [🤖 Christian’s Resume MCP Server](https://www.postman.com/areas-team/workspace/christians-resume-api/collection/689571741e32ba2fc7dd6e13).

 #### Claude Desktop

-To add **Christian’s Resume MCP Server** to Claude Desktop, copy and paste the following configuration to your `claude_desktop_config.json` file.
+To add [Christian’s Resume MCP Server](https://www.postman.com/areas-team/workspace/christians-resume-api/collection/689571741e32ba2fc7dd6e13) to Claude Desktop, copy and paste the following configuration to your `claude_desktop_config.json` file.

 To learn more, see [Connect to Local MCP Servers](https://modelcontextprotocol.io/quickstart/user).